jonasmue/jonasportfol.io/src/posts/cover-letters-gpt2.md

 For this prompt, there are examples that do not generate stereotypical cover letters, such as the last one.
 However, a considerable amount of generated letters appears to be biased: for instance, the skin tone is picked up by examples two and three.
 Additionally, the third example associates the prompt with substance abuse problems – an alarming indicator towards bias hidden in the training data.
-Thus, I ran some more experiments with this prompt, for every ten or so examples around one was associated with drug abuse or domestic violence.
+Thus, I ran some more experiments with this prompt, and for every ten-ish examples around one was associated with drug abuse or domestic violence.

 <div class="text-card">